tamaskenez/somenewlanguage/README.md

 	    EInt   :: Int      -> Expr Int
 	    EEqual :: Expr Int -> Expr Int  -> Expr Bool

-could be specified like this:
+could be written like this:

 	Expr = fn a {
 		SumType {